apache/arrow/docs/source/format/CDeviceDataInterface.rst

     *Optional.* An additional metadata string to provide any extra context to the consumer.
 This *MUST* either be ``NULL`` or a valid string that is encoded in the same way as :c:member:`ArrowSchema.metadata`.
+    As an example, a producer could utilize this metadata to provide the total number of rows and/or batches in the stream if known.

     If not ``NULL`` it *MUST* be valid for at least the lifetime of this object.